Lucasdye/OpenDataUniversity-Electricity/README.md

 Depedencies: jupyter notebook ; pandas ; numpy ; geopandas ; matplotlib.pyplot ; matplotlib.ticker.

-To visualize the code content and its output, just tap from the terminal 'jupyter notebook' in this repository.
+To visualize the code content and its output, just tap from the terminal 'jupyter notebook' in this repository in the terminal.